Learning Domain- and Class-Disentangled Prototypes for Domain-Generalized EEG Emotion Recognition: Discussion and Conclusion

-To evaluate the relationship between the value of the superdomain number $K$ and the model performance in the multi-domain aggregation mechanism, and to find the most appropriate $K$, we evaluated the changes in the model performance of MATL-DC under different $K$. \\ As shown in Fig.\ref{fig:Superdomain_number}, the blue vertical axis on the left represents the recognition accuracy of the model, and the red vertical axis on the right represents the standard deviation of the verification result.
-We gradually increased the value of $K$ from 2 to 7, and the model performance changed significantly.
-When $K=4$, the model performance reaches its peak at 84.7\%±4.63\%.
-Therefore, considering all factors, we set $K$ to 4 to obtain the optimal model parameters.
-In addition, we observed that when $K$ is too small, domain features with low similarity in feature distribution are forcibly clustered into the same superdomain, resulting in a decrease in model performance.
-When $K$ is too large, although the sample features may be slightly discrepancy from the actual domain distribution, if clustering into a new superdomain, the boundary between the superdomains will be unclear or even overlapping, resulting model performance degradation, which is also illustrated by the feature visualization in Fig.\ref{fig:Domain_feature}.(c)(f).
+To analyze the influence of the superdomain number $K$ in the multi-domain aggregation mechanism, we examine the performance of MAT under different values of $K$.
+As shown in Fig.~\ref{fig:Superdomain_number}, the left vertical axis denotes the recognition accuracy, while the right vertical axis represents the standard deviation across validation folds.
+The value of $K$ is varied from 2 to 7.
+The results show that the model performance varies with different choices of $K$, reaching the highest accuracy of 84.7\% with a standard deviation of 4.63\% when $K=4$.
+Based on this observation, we set the number of superdomains to $K=4$ in all experiments.
+When $K$ is small, domains with relatively low distributional similarity are grouped into the same superdomain, which reduces the discriminability of domain representations and leads to performance degradation.
+Conversely, when $K$ is large, domains with similar feature distributions may be split into multiple superdomains, resulting in unclear or overlapping boundaries in the feature space and reduced generalization performance.
+This phenomenon is consistent with the feature visualizations shown in Fig.~\ref{fig:Domain_feature} (c) and (f).